Promoting authentic, diverse, and inclusive portrayals in TV, Film and the News Media

 Examples of Best Practices

-- Scripted Episodic Content: NBC’s New Amsterdam overwhelmingly has been an example of best practices through the hiring of actors with disabilities, working with consultants to ensure accurate storylines and including conversations about diverse topics within the disability community.
+- NBC’s New Amsterdam overwhelmingly has been an example of best practices through the hiring of actors with disabilities, working with consultants to ensure accurate storylines and including conversations about diverse topics within the disability community.
 An important episode in season 2 featured Gigi Cunningham, a young Black actress with Down syndrome.
-RespectAbility’s Lauren Appelbaum and Tatiana Lee had the honor of consulting on the episode’s script, which touched on so many hot-button topics, from abortion to conservatorship, conservative Christianity to inadequate health care in rural areas, and so much more.
+Disability Belongs™ team members provided insight on the episode’s script, which touched on so many hot-button topics, from abortion to conservatorship, conservative Christianity to inadequate health care in rural areas, and so much more.
+In addition, they helped ensure that Gigi Cunningham was properly accommodated while on set.

-- Children’s Content: In April 2021, PBS KIDS added a new character to Daniel Tiger’s Neighborhood: Max, who offered an authentic representation of Autism for children and adult audiences alike.
-Rachel Kalban, Vice President of Research and Curriculum at 9 Story Media Group, credited RespectAbility with the team focusing on the intersection of race and disability, ultimately making Max a Black autistic child instead of a white child, noting the systemic barriers and prejudice that lead to children of color being less likely to be diagnosed than their white peers.
-Since the launch of this character, 9 Story Media Group has engaged RespectAbility in several additional upcoming shows.
+- In April 2021, PBS KIDS added a new character to Daniel Tiger’s Neighborhood: Max, who offered an authentic representation of Autism for children and adult audiences alike.
+Rachel Kalban, Vice President of Research and Curriculum at 9 Story Media Group, credited the Disability Belongs™ team for elevating the intersection of race and disability, ultimately making Max a Black autistic child instead of a white child, noting the systemic barriers and prejudice that lead to children of color being less likely to be diagnosed than their white peers.
+Since the launch of this character, 9 Story Media Group has engaged Disability Belongs™ in several additional upcoming shows.

-- Family Content: We consulted on Netflix’s family show The Healing Powers of Dude (premiered January 2020) on the role of Amara (Sophie Kim), a middle schooler succeeding in both her academic and theatrical career.
+- Our team members worked on Netflix’s family show The Healing Powers of Dude (2020) on the role of Amara (Sophie Kim), a middle schooler succeeding in both her academic and theatrical career.
 Kim is an actress with muscular dystrophy who uses a power wheelchair, authentically portraying a character who uses a wheelchair.
-We became partners with the writers’ room, providing consultants with muscular dystrophy and other disabilities, sharing our own experiences and anecdotes that ended up being included in the scripts.
+We became partners with the writers’ room, providing consultants with muscular dystrophy and other disabilities.
 In one episode, the lead character’s parents build a ramp so Amara can get in, becoming a good “teaching moment” for audience viewers since most houses would not be accessible for wheelchair users.
-We worked closely with the production team as they found accessible housing for the actress, built sets with universal design in mind and ensured the character of Sophie was fully included.
+We worked closely with the production team as they found accessible housing for the actress, built sets with universal design in mind, and ensured the character of Sophie was fully included.
 We also worked with the marketing team, being fully involved from the development stage through promotion.

-- Unscripted: In September 2021, Born For Business launched on Peacock.
-Created by our board member Jonathan Murray, members of our team worked with the crew to ensure authentic representation and accessibility for the four disabled cast members who have lupus, Down syndrome, spinal muscular atrophy, and anxiety.
-This powerful new docuseries shined the spotlight on the untold stories of four entrepreneurs with disabilities.
-Born For Business gives viewers an insider’s look at what it takes to launch and run a thriving small business.
-Prior, from 2015-2019, A&E’s Born This Way (Bunim-Murray Productions), an internationally syndicated TV series, chronicled the lives of seven men and women with Down syndrome who are defying society’s expectations by striking out on their own and pursuing dreams including jobs, housing, health and marriage.
+- From 2015-2019, A&E’s Born This Way (Bunim-Murray Productions), an internationally syndicated TV series, chronicled the lives of seven men and women with Down syndrome who are defying society’s expectations by striking out on their own and pursuing dreams including jobs, housing, health and marriage.
 The widely popular show has earned 3 Emmy Awards and a Critics’ Choice Award.
-In addition to providing consulting advice, we also organized a Hollywood-style premiere on Capitol Hill, showing the pilot episode with members of Congress, cast members and an A&E executive speaking.
+In addition to providing consulting advice, Disability Belongs™ staff also organized a Hollywood-style premiere on Capitol Hill, showing the pilot episode with members of Congress, cast members, and an A&E executive speaking.
 We galvanized national disability organizations and created social media campaigns to motivate their members to watch and share.
 Most impressively, the show’s audience grew to one-million viewers in the first season, with 40 percent of those viewers being new to the A&E Network, showing that including disability is profitable.

 Selected News Media and Accessibility Presentations, Speeches and Panels

-- RTDNA 2021 Conference: Inclusive News with a Welcoming Lexicon and Imagery, September 2021
+- Inclusive News with a Welcoming Lexicon and Imagery at RTDNA 2021 Conference, September 2021

-- ACES 2021 Conference: How to Ensure A Welcoming Lexicon and Inclusive Storytelling (virtual), April 2021
+- How to Ensure A Welcoming Lexicon and Inclusive Storytelling at ACES 2021 Conference (virtual), April 2021

-- ACES 2021 Conference: How to Ensure Accessible Websites, Social Media and Inclusive Photos (virtual), April 2021
+- How to Ensure Accessible Websites, Social Media and Inclusive Photos at ACES 2021 Conference (virtual), April 2021

 - Arc Tank, November 2019